isac322/OneDrive-SDK-java/README.md

 ### 6. Download file

-- For now, it can only download by file item's object.
+- For now, it can only download via file item's object.
 - For now, only supports synchronous way. (async way will support soon)

 ```java